The Lean Startup by E. Ries, summary & review

 Idea № 7.
 “Leap of faith” for assumptions validation

 Facebook used to be a social network for students.
 Its competitors were bigger, had more options and more money.
 When first investments came to Facebook it didn’t have much daily visitors.
 Why invest then?
-Eric Ries notices that investors payed attention to two most important factors: value and growth.
+Eric Ries notices that investors paid attention to two most important factors: value and growth.
 They saw value and growth hypotheses were proven: active users spent lots of time on Facebook (valued the resource) and number of new users emerging was high — Facebook was actively growing.

 You should start with practical experiments instead of guessing.